-The Disappearing Man was most recently presented as part of the Ignite!
-Festival at the Repertory Theatre of St. Louis (April 5-6, 2017), directed by West Hyler (Cirque du Soleil’s Paramour, the Big Apple Circus).
-It has previously been presented at TheatreWorks Silicon Valley, Joe’s Pub and Cloud City, an alternative arts space in Brooklyn.
-Check out Cloud City Sessions, a record made with the 2014 Brooklyn cast below!
+The Disappearing Man was most recently presented as part of the NYMF Reading Series in July 2019.
+It has previously been presented at the Ignite!
+Festival at the Repertory Theatre of St. Louis (April 5-6, 2017), directed by West Hyler (Cirque du Soleil’s Paramour, the Big Apple Circus), TheatreWorks Silicon Valley, Joe’s Pub and Cloud City, an alternative arts space in Brooklyn.

 Join the Facebook fan page here.

 - NAMT Cabaret (Oct 2018)

 - Barn Arts Collective staging workshop.
 Tremont, ME (August 2017)